mxkyb/wp-imgproxy/README.md

 **This is under construction and far away from being done.**

+WP-ImgProxy is a WordPress plugin for the [imgproxy](https://github.com/imgproxy/imgproxy) image resizing service.
+It is intended to be used in combination with an S3-compatible bucket, that holds the source image files.
+I am writing this for my own use and at the moment I am not planning to extend the functionality of this plugin beyond that scope.

+## Installation

+1. Upload and enable this plugin.
+2. Add `define( 'WP_IMGPROXY_URL', 'https://your.imgproxy.url/path/to/uploads' )` to your `wp-config.php` file.

 ## Credits

 WP-Imgproxy is forked from Human Mades Tachyon, which is forked from Photon by Automattic Inc. I intend to use it in combination with Human Mades [S3-Uploads](https://github.com/humanmade/S3-Uploads) Plugin for WordPress, but instead of Tachyon, use [imgproxy](https://github.com/imgproxy/imgproxy).